-A small but powerfully influential set of political ideologies have dominated, and continue to dominate, social and political events throughout the world in this century and into the next.
-Robust ideologies - democracy, nationalism, Islam, and their variants - have impelled their followers to produce the deaths of millions, and continue to control the destinies of hundreds of millions.
+A small but powerfully influential set of political ideologies have dominated, and continue to dominate, social and political events throughout the world in the last century and this.
+Robust ideologies - democracy, nationalism, Islam, and their variants - have impelled their followers to produce the deaths of millions.
+And continue to control the destinies of hundreds of millions.
 This course will try to make sense of a century of ideological struggle, with the hope of understanding the continuing relevance of political ideology in fashioning the fate of peoples and nations.
-(WI) Ouarter Credit Hours 4.5
+(WI)